-In case where the charging party does not respond to inquiries about the status of the grievance (s), the Region should take the following steps.
+In cases where the charging party does not respond to inquiries about the status of the grievance(s), the Region should take the following steps:

-- Send a letter to the charging party, and non-charging party discriminatees in Section 8(a)(1) or (3) cases, notifying them that their failure to respond may result in dismissal of the charge.
-The Region should also attempt to contact the alleged discriminatees by telephone. - If neither the charging party nor the alleged discriminatee responds to the letter and if warranted, a second letter, and the Region is unable to telephonically contact the discriminatee, the charge should be dismissed. - If the charge does not involve discriminatees or does not significantly impact employees' Section 7 rights as described above, the case may be dismissed for a failure to respond to the letter. - If the charging party fails to pursue a case that was deferred in accordance with Collyer through the grievance procedure, the case should be dismissed.
+• Send a letter to the charging party notifying them that their failure to respond may result in dismissal of the charge.
+The Region should also attempt to contact the alleged discriminatees to inform them of the status of the case and advise them of any opportunities they may have to personally pursue the matter.

+• If the charging party does not respond to the letter and if warranted, a second letter, the charge should be dismissed for failure to cooperate.

+• If the charge does not involve discriminatees or does not significantly impact employees' Section 7 rights as described above, the case may be dismissed for a failure to respond to the letter.

+If the charging party fails to pursue a case that was deferred in accordance with Collyer through the grievance procedure, the case should be dismissed.
 If, however, the case is being processed through the grievance procedure, it should remain in deferral status, absent good cause to the contrary.